Position: Assistant Head Coach, Offensive Coordinator, Tight Ends

 • Named one of the top-25 recruiters in the nation in 2015 and one of the top-10 recruiters in the ACC by Rivals.

-• He was named co-offensive coordinator prior to the 2014 Russell Athletic Bowl.
-The Tigers have a 56-4 record in 60 games since he became co-offensive coordinator.
+• Co-offensive coordinator of Clemson’s 2016 and 2018 national championship teams.
+He was named co-offensive coordinator prior to the 2014 Russell Athletic Bowl.
+The Tigers have an 80-7 record in 87 games since his 2014 promotion.

 • Coached a 1,000-yard rusher seven times, including Wayne Gallman in 2015 and 2016 and Etienne in 2018 and 2019.

 • Coached All-ACC running back Roderick McDowell in 2013.
 He had 1,025 rushing yards and 29 receptions.

 • Coached first-team All-ACC running back Andre Ellington in 2012.
 Ellington was just the third running back in school history with two 1,000-yard rushing seasons.

-• Played on and coached Clemson teams that have been in the final AP top 25.
+• Has both played and coached on AP Top 25 Clemson teams that have been in the final AP top 25.
 He played on the 2003 team that finished No. 23 and coached running backs in 2011, when the Tigers finished No. 22.
-Clemson has finished in the top-25 in each of the first eight years he has been a full-time coach.
+Clemson has finished in the top-25 in each of the first 10 years he has been a full-time coach, including top-5 finishes in each of the last six seasons.

 • Spent three seasons (2008-10) as wide receivers coach at Furman and two seasons (2006-07) at SC State.

 • In 2008, he coached All-SoCon performer Adam Mims, who had a team-high 58 receptions, and David Hendrix, who set a freshman record with 46 receptions.
-Mims continued to flourish under Elliott’s guidance and ended his career with 198 catches for 2,433 yards.
+Mims ended his career with 198 catches for 2,433 yards.

-• Returned to coaching in 2006 as an assistant coach at SC State.
-That team was 23rd nationally in total offense.
+• Returned to coaching in 2006 as an assistant coach at SC State, which finished 23rd in total offense.

 • Entered the business world after his playing days were over at Clemson and worked with Michelin North America for two years.